Originally published at medium.com. Rev 2020-08-03

-Al picked me up at 4:30am on Tuesdays and Thursdays.
-Our bundles of papers— Morning Call, New York Times, Herald Tribune, Daily News, Wall Street Journal—waited at a gas station across from the Haledon Diner.
-As we drove up the hill to Wayne, I opened the bundles and began rolling and rubber-banding the papers.
+I had to be up and ready to go at four-thirty on Tuesdays and Thursdays.
+Our bundles of papers—the Paterson Morning Call, New York Times, Herald Tribune, Daily News, and Wall Street Journal—waited at a gas station across from the Haledon Diner.
+After we loaded the bundles, Al drove up the hill toward Wayne, past Paterson State Teachers College (now William Paterson University), while I cut the twine on the bundles and began rolling and rubber-banding the papers.

-“Wrap a bunch of rubber bands around the middle two fingers of your left hand,” Al instructed.
-“Then roll up the newspaper and the rubber band is right there.
+“Wrap a bunch of rubber bands around the middle two fingers of your left hand, then roll up the newspaper—the rubber band will be right where you need it.
 Pull one off with your right hand and slip it over the paper.
 Ready to throw.”

 I stopped.
 New chills clutched my back, not caused by the foggy, foggy dew.

-“I need to talk to you.
+“I need to talk to you, Jonathan.
 I am Albert Payson Terhune.”